catrin-is/CI-MS1-Flowing-Chi/README.md

  - As a potential customer I want to read reviews from others that have used the service

- - As a potential or returning customer I want an easy an accessible way of viewing contact information
+ - As a potential or returning customer I want an easy and accessible way of viewing contact information

 ## Wireframe